 Moving to Santa Fe taught me to not only cultivate new and meaningful relationships with those I connect with on a deeper level, but to nurture them more than I was doing back in NYC.
 In the process of this, it made me realize that with my birthday, I had a due diligence to nurture me too.
 And not by buying myself an extravagant gift.

 Don’t get me wrong.
-I’m all for self-care and indulging in one’s self, but there was always a part of me that felt it was narcissistic to make such a big deal out of your own birthday.
+I’m all for self-care and indulging in yourself, but there was always a part of me that felt it was narcissistic to make such a big deal out of your own birthday.
 Having worked in the hospitality industry my entire life, I saw the extremes of what people would do for themselves and quite frankly, thought it to be so absurdly ridiculous.
 Seeing the way people acted on their own birthday with a sense of arrogance and entitlement was such a turn off, that I vowed to not act in that way.

 Don’t allow external influences to be your guiding force

 Experiencing the culture and lifestyle here in Santa Fe has shifted my paradigms so much that I can barely remember the person I was eight short months ago when I moved.
 I see things from a whole different lens.
-Again, not good and not bad.
-Vastly different.

 I had robbed myself of celebrations because of my ethos and my disdain towards the way I saw people act.
 Just because others acted in a rather embarrassing and egotistical manner didn’t mean that I had to abstain from any birthday celebration at all.
 But, I wound up boycotting my happiness instead.